-- The proposed rule provides an automatic 30-day extension of the annual deadline to furnish individual statements under Sections 6055 and 6056. - The proposed rule also provides an alternative method for furnishing statements to individuals under Section 6055 for every year that the individual mandate penalty is zero. - The annual deadline for filing returns with the IRS is not affected.
+- The rule finalizes an automatic 30-day extension of the annual deadline to furnish individual statements under Sections 6055 and 6056. - The final rule also confirms the availability of an alternative method for furnishing statements to individuals under Section 6055. - The annual deadline for filing returns with the IRS is not affected.